HungNguyen686868/DeepReinforcementLearningNanodegree/project2/Report.md

         self.fc4 =  nn.Linear(fc2_dims , 1)
 ```

-The hyperparameters are choosen from many attempts "trail and error" based on training sessions on the CPU.
+The hyperparameters are choosen from many attempts "trail and error" based on training sessions on the workplace's GPU provided by Udacity.
 These hyperparameters are given as follows:

 ```python
 config = {"buffer_size": 1000000,  # replay buffer size